Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 Notes:

 "Slow internet connections": lets see a real-life example.
 Time: Polkadot decoded 2022; Stage: Co-founder of Talisman wallet, Jonathan Dunne, takes the stage demo of our Light client solution (smoldot) is integrated in the wallet, and what are the benefits - using a very "questionable internet connection" which had a very bad day due to way-too-many-connected people;
-Once the talismann wallet loads up, pay attention to the spinners - Polkadot is loading with a light client while Kusama with the usual JSON-RPC method
+Once the [talisman wallet](https://www.talisman.xyz/) loads up, pay attention to the spinners - Polkadot is loading with a light client while Kusama with the usual JSON-RPC method

 Full video: https://tinyurl.com/decoded-talisman-light-client